maxwolffe/maxwolffe.github.io/blog/_posts/2020-02-26-terraform-on-azure-getting-started.md

 date_updated: 2020-02-26
 ---

 Modern cloud providers put an unbelievably powerful set of tools in the hands of engineers, but it can be a real pain to set up and manage your own cloud infrastructure.
-[Terraform](http://terraform.io) is an open source tool developed by Hashi Corp which allows you to declare your infrastructure in code, manage it with version control, and deploy it to the cloud.
+[Terraform](http://terraform.io) is an open source tool developed by HashiCorp which allows you to declare your infrastructure in code, manage it with version control, and deploy it to the cloud.
 In the following short tutorial, we'll go through setting up Terraform and we'll create a single resource on Azure using Terraform.

 ## Why Terraform?
 Terraform solves a number of problems you and your organization might face: